Wall Street Analyst Upgrade NiSource Inc. [NI]. What else is Wall St. saying

 Trading performance analysis for NI stock

-NiSource Inc. [NI] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.08.
-With this latest performance, NI shares gained by 2.64% in over the last four-week period, additionally sinking by -0.12% over the last 6 months – not to mention a rise of 2.18% in the past year of trading.
+NiSource Inc. [NI] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.56.
+With this latest performance, NI shares gained by 1.29% in over the last four-week period, additionally sinking by -1.33% over the last 6 months – not to mention a rise of 6.86% in the past year of trading.

 NiSource Inc. [NI]: A deeper dive into fundamental analysis